Missing values: sparse inverse covariance estimation and an extension to sparse regression

 Assuming that $p$ is large relative to $n$, we propose for the unknown parameters $(\mu,K)$ the estimator:

-where $\ell(\mu,K;\mathbf{x}_{obs})$ is given in (\ref{eq:observedloglik2}).
+where $\ell(\mu,K;\mathbf{x}_{\mathrm{obs}})$ is given in (\ref{eq:observedloglik2}).
 We call this estimator the \emph{MissGLasso}.

-Despite the concise appearance of (\ref{eq:observedloglik2}), the observed log-likelihood tends to be a complicated (non-convex) function of the individual $\mu_{j}$ and $k_{j j'}$, $j ,j'=1,\ldots p$, for a general missing data pattern.
-Optimization of (\ref{eq:plik}) is therefore a non-trivial issue.
+Despite the concise appearance of (\ref{eq:observedloglik2}), the observed log-likelihood tends to be a complicated (non-convex) function of the individual $\mu_{j}$ and $K_{j j'}$, $j ,j'=1,\ldots,p$, for a general missing data pattern, with possible existence of multiple stationary points (\cite{murray1977}; \cite{Schafer}).
+Optimization of (\ref{eq:plik}) is a non-trivial issue.
 An efficient algorithm is presented in the next section.